nicholas-myers/reducer-todo/README.md

-x- Build a function that will dispatch an action to toggle a todo's completed field x- Invoke this new function when you click on a todo x- Style your todo to somehow show that it is completed (be creative here!)
-- Write the `case` in your reducer for toggling the completed property
+x- Build a function that will dispatch an action to toggle a todo's completed field x- Invoke this new function when you click on a todo x- Style your todo to somehow show that it is completed (be creative here!) x- Write the `case` in your reducer for toggling the completed property

 ### STEP 5 - Clearing completed todos